-In our 2021 Annual Colleague Engagement Survey, we were pleased to report an 86% participation rate across the organization, despite the challenges of remote work.
+We prioritize our colleagues' experience and focus on well-being, rewarding and recognizing contributions fairly, creating a culture of belonging, and fostering meaningful connections at work.
+In our 2022 Annual Colleague Engagement Survey, we were pleased to report a 92% participation rate across the organization.
 Of the colleagues who participated in the survey, 85% responded they were proud to work for Bentley Systems and 87% responded they would gladly recommend Bentley Systems as a place to work to people they know and respect.
 Our overall engagement score places Bentley Systems in the top quartile of the Technology Benchmark.